-Cantor Benjamin Z. Maissner is Cantor Emeritus of Holy Blossom Temple; Conductor and Music Director of Lachan Jewish Chamber Choir; and part-time faculty member at Abraham Geiger College, Potsdam Germany.
+Cantor Benjamin Z. Maissner was Cantor Emeritus of Holy Blossom Temple; Conductor and Music Director of Lachan Jewish Chamber Choir; and part-time faculty member at Abraham Geiger College, Potsdam Germany.

-A versatile Shliach Tzibbur and performer, Cantor Maissner has mastered a variety of musical styles, from Jewish Renaissance and early Hebrew Art Music to contemporary Canadian, American and Israeli compositions.
-He has performed around the world and been featured with several symphony orchestras.
+A versatile Shliach Tzibbur and performer, Cantor Maissner mastered a variety of musical styles, from Jewish Renaissance and early Hebrew Art Music to contemporary Canadian, American and Israeli compositions.
+He performed around the world and was featured with several symphony orchestras.
 In June of 2020 Cantor Maissner retired after 41 years as Senior Cantor and Music Director of Holy Blossom Temple, in Toronto.

 In recognition of his contribution to the reconciliation between German Christians and Jews, and for restoring and preserving the Jewish musical heritage of Germany, Cantor Maissner was awarded the Cross of the Order of Merit of the Federal Republic of Germany, Germany's highest civilian honour.